 8. Coastal Walk in Bassin d'Arcachon or on the Dune du Pilat

-9. Hikes through Forests and Farmlands in the Béarn Mountains
+9. Hikes Through Forests and Farmlands in the Béarn Mountains

-The historic Béarn region is an idyllic rural area of rolling hills and mountains about 40 kilometers from Lourdes in the Pyrenees region.
+One of the top attractions of the French Pyrenees, the historic Béarn region is an idyllic rural area of rolling hills and mountains about 40 kilometers from Lourdes.
 Just outside of Jurançon, a narrow two-lane country road takes travelers up to the Montagnes Béarnaises (Béarn Mountains), a lush mountainous area of deeply wooded groves, ravines, crystal-clear rivers, and rushing waterfalls.
 The forests are interspersed with small farms and pastures where goats graze.
 Beautiful hiking trails wind around through the forests and valleys.

-10. Somme Battlefields Circuit of Remembrance
+10. Somme Battlefields Remembrance Circuit

 More Related Hiking Articles on PlanetWare.com

 Hiking Boots We Love: Before hitting the hiking trails, you may want to take a look at your hiking boots to see if they are still up to the task.
 This is your most essential piece of hiking gear, so it pays to have a good pair.
 For a look at the latest in style and innovation, see our articles on the Best Men's Hiking Boots of 2019 and the Best Women's Hiking Boots of 2019 to provide insight and inspiration.